12 Alternative Ideas for Keeping Your Home Cool This Summer

 Apply Heat Reducing Film

-With roughly 30% of ambient heat coming into your home through the windows, one quick and easy fix to keep your home cool is to apply a reflective, heat-reducing window film to regulate the temperature.
-As a bonus, it even works in reverse, keeping more warm air inside during the winter months—and it’s quick and easy to install!
+With roughly 30 percent of ambient heat coming into your home through the windows, one quick and easy fix to keep your home cool is to apply a reflective, heat-reducing window film to regulate the temperature.
+As a bonus, it even works in reverse, keeping more warm air inside during the winter months — and it’s quick and easy to install!

 A Programmable Thermostat